Toddler development: 24–36 months

 For vitamin D

-- Tuna mayonnaise on jacket potato
+- Tuna mayonnaise on a baked potato

 - Hard-boiled egg slices